RoliSoft/Host-Scanner/README.md

 * ARP pinger
   * Support for ARP Request packets to map alive hosts on a local network.

+* Host discovery
+  * Discovers hosts behind a given netblock by sending ICMP Echo Request packets, failing that sends TCP SYN packets to most common open ports, failing that as well will result in sending specifically-crafted UDP packets to most common UDP-based services.

 * External scanners
   * Ability to use external tools for all the scanning needs, instead of the built-in scanners.
 Currently Nmap support is implemented, more to follow if needed.

+* Online sources
+  * Passive reconnaissance by fetching already available data from relevant services intended for security researchers.
+Currently Shodan and Censys are supported.

 * Unit tests
   * All features are covered by unit tests which are run on three platforms in order to ensure utmost stability and portability.